mgerstner/buffer-overflow-training/examples/as_stack/README.md

 still printing "Hello, world\n" in a loop.
 But this time the actual print handling logic has been moved into a reusable function called `print()`.

-To implement this `print()` function the stack frame needs to be established accordingly.
+To implement this `print()` function, the stack frame needs to be established accordingly.
 Therefore this example allows us to learn how the stack is typically used.